bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/o/OCSType_2VGXY51WP7ahpqQLujiu8W/Documentation.md

-Indicate the type of Overhead Contact Line System
+Indicates the type of overhead contactline system (OCS).